 4.2.
-The Checklist
+The Applicability Matrix Checklist

-The checklist is a list of references to applicable ICAO SARPs that are to be checked to ensure a complete oversight of an Operator against ICAO standards.
+The Applicability Matrix checklist is a list of references to applicable ICAO SARPs that are to be checked to ensure a complete oversight of an Operator against ICAO standards.

-For technical reasons the SARPcheck checklist is created in the format of an excel checklist for SARP-internal use and compatibility with the SARPcheck Software.
-For the use by the auditors and later reflection in SARPcheck audit reports, this checklist gets uploaded into the SARPcheck Software, used by the auditors.
-Once uploaded, the checklist features the same contents like the Excel working tool, but arranged in a different format and using different categories and titles.
-The internal Excel checklist tool is set up as follows:
+For technical reasons the SARPcheck Applicability Matrix checklist is created in the format of an excel checklist-list for SARP-internal use and compatibility with the SARPcheck Software.
+For the use by the auditors and later reflection in SARPcheck audit reports, this Applicability Matrix checklist gets uploaded into the SARPcheck Software, used by the auditors.
+Once uploaded, the audit software checklist features the same contents likeas the Excel working tool, buttool but arranged in a different format and using different categories and titles.

+The internal Excel Applicability Matrix checklist tool is set up as follows:

-- 1. A notice describing the different columns of the checklist: - Column 1 "Section": Specifies the operational scope/ discipline for which the assigned SARPcheck is qualified and responsible to audit - Column 2 "Sub-section": Within the section defines a high-level concept within which the individual checklist question is located and relevant. - Column 3 "SARP Focus of Observation/Examination": States the core of the individual SARPcheck checklist question. - Column 4 "ICAO Annex #": States the ICAO Annex to which the individual SARPcheck checklist question relates - Column 5 "ICAO Annex reference #": States the ICAO SARP or the ICAO SARP sub-item to which the individual SARPcheck checklist question relates - Column 6 "SARP details": Intends to sum-up the core intent/ concept/ requirement of the SARP to which the individual SARPcheck checklist question relates. - Column 7 "Auditor Load Unit": Allows the possibility to group the SARPs in chapters to easily split the checklist in different ways depending on the team of auditors. - O Column 8 "Process": The SARPcheck Programme has bundled certain questions into related interlinked processes in order to enable auditors to apply a holistic process view when assessing an operator.
+- 1. A notice describing the different columns of the checklist: - Column 1 "SectionAnnex": Specifies the operational scope/ discipline for which the assigned SARPcheck is qualified and responsible to auditICAO Annex in which each respective SARP can be found - Column 2 "Sub-sectionReference": Within the section defines a high-level concept within which the individual checklist question is located and relevantSpecifies the detailed number of each respective SARP. - Column 43 "SARP Focus of Observation/ExaminationApplicability": States the core of the individual SARPcheck checklist questionA statement that defines whether each respective SARP is considered applicable for a SARPcheck audit or not. - o Column 5 "Reason": In selected cases provides specific reason for applicability - Column 6 "Explanation of applicability": In selected cases provides rationale for the applicability statement - Column 4 "ICAO Annex #": States the ICAO Annex to which the individual SARPcheck checklist question relates - Column 75 "ICAO Annex referenceLinks #": States the ICAO SARP or the ICAO SARP sub-item to which the individual SARPcheck checklist question relatesSpecifies specific links to SARPs

-- Column 9 "Risk based": The tick-box for every question in the SARPcheck checklist indicates whether the specific question has been selected for a specific in-depth assessment based on risk-based auditing criteria. - Column 10 "Auditor Assessment": Reflects the auditors compliance assessment of each question in the SARPcheck checklist - Column 11 "Auditor Comment": Space for auditor comments subject to the related processes of this manual, where, for instance, the auditor will write the finding or observation. - 2.
+- Column 86 "SARP detailsIdentifier 1": Intends to sum up the core intent/ concept/ requirement of the SARP to which the individual SARPcheck checklist question relates.
+Specifies SARPcheck internal identifier group into which each respective ICAO SARP falls. - Column 97 "Auditor Load UnitIdentified": Specifies individual SARPcheck internal identifier number for each respective ICAO SARP.Allows the possibility to group the SARPs in chapters to easily split the checklist in different ways depending on the team of auditors. - Column 108 "ProcessSARP Cluster": The SARPcheck Programme has bundled certain questions into related interlinked processes in order to enable auditors to apply a holistic process view when assessing an operatorA narrative describing the common subject of ICAO SARPs bundled into a SARPcheck SARP Cluster. - Column 119 "Risk basedGuidance": The tick-box for every question in the SARPcheck checklist indicates whether the specific question has been selected for a specific in-depth assessment based on risk-based auditing criteriaGuidance provided for selected SARP Clusters. - Column 10 "Auditor Assessment": Reflects the auditors compliance assessment of each question in the SARPcheck checklist - Column 11 "Auditor Comment": Space for auditor comments subject to the related processes of this manual, where, for instance, the auditor will write the finding or observation. - 2.
 A scope description excluding some types of operations, state or aircraft related characteristics and ICAO references. - 3.
 A hidden multichoice database for the purpose of multichoice columns in the checklist.

 4.3.
-Checklist Revision
+Checklist Applicability Matrix Revisions